markus-leben/AutoAggie/readme.md

 AutoAggie is an automated way to use Agatha Harkness to generate season pass levels in Marvel Snap

 Before using this, be aware that it is a TOS violation, and may lead to permanent deletion of your account.
-However, it shouldn't harm any under user, you're always going to lose, and you're going to face mostly bots anyway.
+However, it shouldn't harm any other user, you're always going to lose, and you're going to face mostly bots anyway.

 # How to Install